An Introduction to Queen Scarlett O’Slimera

 Queen Scarlett’s generosity is infectious and every Queen elected since her time has carried on supporting a non-profit near and dear to them to raise awareness and much-needed funds.

-Now the Queen brings you Queen Scarlett Productions, a family-oriented publishing company to unify community and families everywhere.
-Her first project is a book and music called “The Nap Rap.”
-This engaging rhyme/song, picture book and free, downloadable song encourages children of all ages to settle in for a nap, like the fun animals portrayed in the story.
+Now the Queen brings you Queen Scarlett Productions, a family-oriented publishing company to unify communities and families everywhere.
+Her first project was the musical storybook “The Nap Rap.”
+Her newest release is “Have a Good Roam,” yet another engaging rhyme/song, picture book and free, downloadable song.
+This book encourages children of all ages to celebrate adventure in imagination and reality.
+Several local professional musicians make the music inspirational.
+So, “Have a Good Roam” and remember, there’s no place like home.